AidanWarner97/vendor_miuicamera/README.md

 Copyright (C) 2023 Paranoid Android

-MiuiCamera for Xiaomi POCO F1
+MiuiCamera for Xiaomi Mi Mix 3
 =========================================

 This repository can be used to ship Xiaomi's MiuiCamera app ported from the Mi A3 (laurel_sprout) on custom ROMs.
-The APK has been manually patched to make all functions work perfectly on beryllium.
+The APK has been manually patched to make all functions work perfectly on perseus.